spotlightpa/poor-richard/content/elections.md

 image-description = "Pennsylvania’s capitol building in Harrisburg on the morning of Election Day.
-November 3, 2020." image-credit = "Illustration by Leise Hook / For Spotlight PA" kicker = "Elections" title = "Pennsylvania Primary Election 2026" title-tag = "Official Pennsylvania Election Center 2026" description = "Spotlight PA is here to help you navigate the Pennsylvania election process — from important voting deadlines to the different ways to cast a ballot to explainers on relevant legal rulings and how they affect you." dek = "In 2026, voters will elect a governor and determine party control of the Pennsylvania House and Senate." extended-kicker = "Pa.
-Election Center 2026" linktitle = "Everything you need to prepare for Pa.’s 2026 election" blurb = "Spotlight PA is here to help you navigate the Pennsylvania election process — from important voting deadlines to the different ways to cast a ballot to explainers on relevant legal rulings and how they affect you." url = "/elections/" aliases = [
+November 3, 2020." image-credit = "Illustration by Leise Hook / For Spotlight PA" kicker = "Elections" title = "Pennsylvania General Election 2026" title-tag = "Official Pennsylvania Election Center 2026" description = "Spotlight PA is here to help you navigate the Pennsylvania election process — from important voting deadlines to the different ways to cast a ballot." dek = "In 2026, voters will elect a governor and determine party control of the Pennsylvania House and Senate." extended-kicker = "Pa.
+Election Center 2026" linktitle = "Everything you need to prepare for Pa.’s 2026 election" blurb = "Spotlight PA is here to help you navigate the Pennsylvania election process — from important voting deadlines to the different ways to cast a ballot." url = "/elections/" aliases = [
     "/election/",